criipto/docs-old/authentication/reactjs.md

 ```

 ### Trigger authentication in an iframe or a popup window
-Oidc-client also provides a way to implement the authentication in a new window which can be opened as a new browser window or displayed inside of an iframe in the application.
+The oidc-client module also provides a way to implement the authentication in a new window which can be opened as a new browser window or displayed inside of an iframe in the application.
 To enable popupSignin it is very important to set some additional properties in the UserManager settings object:
-- `popup_redirect_uri`: A URI where you will receive a response from Criipto Verify.
-Don't forget to register it as one of the callback URIs.
+- `popup_redirect_uri`: A URL where you will receive the response from Criipto Verify.
+Don't forget to register it as one of the callback URLs in Criipto Verify as describe earlier.
 - `popupWindowFeatures`: Provides a way to customise the look of a new window.
 For example, `location=no,toolbar=no,width=600,height=500,left=100,top=100`
-- `popupWindowTarget`: Set this to `_blank` if you want a new browser window or set it to you iframe's name if you want it to show inside of an iframe.
+- `popupWindowTarget`: Set this to `_blank` if you want a new browser window.
+Or set it to an the name of an iframe where you want it to show.

 Also, make sure to implement following methods in the AuthService class:
 ``` jsx